Get Up Close and Personal with our Animals

 Meet the bouncing Wallabies from “a land down under” – but watch out for the slithery Blue-tongued skinks during your expedition.
 They love sneaking around and sticking their little noses where they don’t belong, often looking for bugs.
 If they stick out their tongues at you, know that it’s a bluff warning to predators and they’re just trying to scare you away from their grubs.

 You may find a pair of giant Emu eyes following you as you explore the outback.
 They’re full of curiosity, and trouble!
-Exotic black swan, Singing Dogs, Kookaburra and chatty Cockatoos make this part of Catoctin a wildlife symphony.
+Exotic black swan, Dingos, Kookaburra and chatty Cockatoos make this part of Catoctin a wildlife symphony.

 This is also where you’ll find our walk-in Parakeet exhibit.
 Check the schedule for open times, when you can enter and feed these curious and chirpy birds.

-Travel through the islands and monkey around with the Baboons, Cottontop Tamarins, and Geoffroy’s Marmoset.
+Travel through the islands and monkey around with the Baboons.
+Take in the tropical pace of life with our Giant Tortoises.
 When you hear the bees buzzing, take a look around and you might spy a petite Sun Bear looking for a paw full of honey!
 These beautiful but formidable bears don’t hibernate at all, so they can eat, nap, and reproduce year-round.
-Sun Bears have quite the reputation as a fighter- they have very loose skin under all that fur, which allows them to wriggle around if bitten in a fight to counter any attack immediately.
+Sun Bears have quite the reputation as a fighter—they have very loose skin under all that fur, which allows them to wriggle around if bitten in a fight to counter any attack immediately.
 They’re known to put up a fight even against a tiger or jaguar!

 Around the corner are the more docile Monarch Butterflies.
 They would be so excited to see you they may give you some butterfly kisses!
-Afterward, cool off in the Conservation Theater and get to meet the animals up close!
 Watch the showcase of the many animals at Catoctin and maybe even join in on the fun!